-With the ongoing COVID-19 situation and much of the world on lockdown, attractions around the world are embracing new ways to engage the public.
-A great selection of virtual – and accessible – visits are now possible from the comfort of your home, from museums to parks to theatre performances.
-So sit back, relax and let the Internet do the work for you.
+So take a look at our fantastic selection of virtual and accessible visits that are now possible from the comfort of your home – from museums to famous parks to theatre performances.
+Just sit back, relax and let the Internet do the work for you.

-The British Museum has an excellent range of virtual tours and digital resources for you to delve in to from your sofa.
+The British Museum has an excellent range of virtual tours and digital resources for you to delve into from the comfort of your very own sofa.
 Pick of the bunch is the Museum of the World, a collaborative project with Google Cultural Institute.
-This interactive tour connects time, continents and cultures by theme and objects – you can click on artefacts to see them close up, read about their history and hear more about them via an audio guide.
+This interactive tour connects time, continents and cultures by theme and objects – you can click on artefacts to see them up close, read about their history and hear more about them via an audio guide.

 The Grand Canyon – one of the most awesome sites in the USA – is tricky to navigate for anyone with a physical disability, with its narrow, rocky paths and sheer cliffs.
 Fear not: you can visit the vast site on the web.
 Fabulous archaeology tours – available in VR – allow you to click on different features to learn about the canyon’s history.
 Tutorials and audio accompaniment liven things up, as well as interactive questions, and a notepad so diligent students can record their learnings.
 The US National Park Service hosts the site – email them directly (email@example.com) if you need any help or information provided in an alternative format.

-If virtual tours aren’t you’re thing, sit back, relax and watch a world-class theatre production from your comfiest armchair.
-The National Theatre at Home – launched in response to the pandemic – sees NT Live productions streamed for free on YouTube every Thursday at 7pm, with bonus content including Q&As and talks.
-YouTube allows viewers to turn on captions/subtitles, and you can also change the playback speed.
-If you have any trouble, email the National Theatre’s dedicated access team (email@example.com).
+If virtual tours aren’t your thing, sit back, relax and watch a world-class theatre production from your comfiest armchair.
+The National Theatre at Home – launched in response to the pandemic – sees NT Live productions streamed online.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):